 Built in the 18th century, Bolo Hauz is a wondrously beautiful mosque, built in 1721 but is still in use today for Friday prayers.
 Visitors are sure to be in awe of its sheer splendour, with its prominently intricate detailing on its grand pillars and walls at the terraced entrance (called ayvan), serving as one of the best examples of traditional Bukharan artisanship.

 The ornate decorations in the mihrab – the niche where the imam (the leader of the congregation) stands to lead the jemaah (congregation) during solat (prayers) – are still retained, allowing visitors to marvel at its original beauty.
 Bolo Hauz did fall into disrepair during Soviet rule, but now had been restored to its former glory after Uzbekistan gained its independence.

-A stone’s throw away, the Ark Citadel looms, which is a fortress that had been in service from the 5th century A.D. until 1920 (during the rule of the last Amir of Bukhara), when the territory fell under Soviet and compelled the Amir to flee the city.
+A stone’s throw away, the Ark Citadel looms, which is a fortress that had been in service from the 5th century A.D. until 1920 (during the rule of the last Amir of Bukhara), when the territory fell under Soviet and compelled the Amir to flee.
 The citadel was under maintenance when we were there, thus we were unable to access it.

 Future travellers might be lucky enough to enter the citadel should its restoration has already been completed.